 At Iowa State NROTC, academics are our number one priority.
 Midshipmen are instructed on the use of all on-campus academic resources including tutors; supplemental, instructive, and recitation, as well as the Academic Success Center.
 In most cases, the unit helps offset the cost of tutoring especially in the areas of Calculus, Physics, and Chemistry.
 Assistance is also available from battalion midshipmen for other classes.
 While academics are our top objective, it is recognized that extracurricular activity contributes to a well-rounded individual, and therefore Midshipmen are encouraged to be involved in campus activities and even various unit activities which might include Color Guard, Drill Team, and community service.

-Through midshipmen run clubs such as John Paul Jones Society, Semper Fi Society, and The Glorious Order of the Sextant, the battalion gets an additional sources of income that helps support the unit’s extracurricular activities.
-It also provides funds to offset the cost of the Navy and Marine Corps Birthday Ball, Senior's Dinner, Dining Out, gifts from the battalion, and picnics or pizza parties the battalion may host.
+Through midshipmen run clubs such as John Paul Jones Society, Semper Fi Society, and The Glorious Order of the Sextant, the battalion gets an additional source of income that helps support the unit’s extracurricular activities.
+It also provides funds to offset the cost of the Navy and Marine Corps Birthday Ball, Senior’s Dinner, Dining Out, gifts from the battalion, and picnics or pizza parties the battalion may host.

 Organized physical training, or PT, assists the midshipmen in preparation for the Physical Fitness Assessment (PFA) and the Physical Fitness Test (PFT) administered each semester for Navy and Marine options respectively.
-Physical workouts are also designed to get Midshipmen in the routine of military lifestyle and develop good habits.
+Physical workouts are also designed to get Midshipmen in the routine of the military lifestyle and develop good habits.